 The mentioned dress regulations are generally accepted and can be used in most situations.
 It is advisable to always confirm what is appropriate and anticipated in your specific sector, though, as there may be very specific dress codes for some industries.
-You can take help from your exhibition stand design companies Dubai to decide what would be a suitable dress code for your business.
+You can take help from your trade show booth manufacturers to decide what would be a suitable dress code for your business.

 Do choose coordinated ensembles:

-Consider assigning a color to certain event days and allowing each member of your team to wear any type of shirt they like, provided it is that color or a close variation.
-The objective is to develop a color palette for your business that makes it simple to recognize without having your staff wear uniform shirts.
+Consider assigning a colour to certain event days and allowing each member of your team to wear any type of shirt they like, provided it is that colour or a close variation.
+The objective is to develop a colour palette for your business that makes it simple to recognize without having your staff wear uniform shirts.